E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: The Model

 \subsection{Training and Inference}

 \textbf{End-to-End Training.} \method{} directly generates the predicted ligand coordinates along with a confidence score.
-We define a simple coordinate loss and train the model end-to-end:

-We train the self-confidence module with $\gL_\text{confidence}$, a mean squared error (MSE) loss between the predicted self-confidence and its target value $c^*$.
-The target value is set based on the root-mean-square deviation (RMSD) of the predicted coordinates.
+We define a simple coordinate loss and train the model end-to-end: $\gL_\text{coord} = \sum_{i=1}^{\nlig} \left(\vx_i - \vx_i^*\right)^2$ , where $\vx_i$ is the predicted coordinates and $\vx_i^*$ is the ground truth.
+We train the self-confidence module with $\gL_\text{confidence} = \mathrm{MSE}\left( \hat{c}, c^* \right)$, where MSE is the mean squared error loss and $c^*$ is the self-confidence prediction target, \emph{i.e.} the (detached) root-mean-square deviation (RMSD) of the predicted coordinates.
 Details are deferred to Section~\ref{sec-app-confidence-loss}.
-Intuitively, we want our model to predict a low $c$ for high-RMSD predictions.
+Intuitively, we want our model to predict a low $\hat{c}$ for high-RMSD predictions.
 The final training loss is the combination of the coordinate loss and the confidence loss $\gL = \gL_\text{coord} + \beta \gL_\text{confidence}$, where $\beta$ is a hyperparameter.
-Our loss aligns with the goal of docked pose prediction, thus avoids the time-consuming and potentially error-prone distance-to-coordinate transformation.
+This loss aligns with the goal of docked pose prediction and avoids the time-consuming sampling process and potentially error-prone distance-to-coordinate transformation.

-\textbf{Inference Process.} In practice, the target protein may contain multiple binding sites, or have an extremely large size where most parts are irrelevant for ligand binding.
-To solve this problem, we use P2Rank~\citep{krivak2018p2rank} to segment protein to less than 10 functional block (defined as a 20\AA{} graph around the block center) following TankBind~\citep{lu2022tankbind}.
-We then initialize the unbound ligand structure with random rotation and translation in each block, dock the ligand, and select the predicted docked pose with the highest self-confidence.
-Different from TankBind which selects the final pose through binding affinity estimation for all functional block's prediction, our pose selection is based on the self-confidence.
-As a result, our model does not require binding affinity data for training.
+\textbf{Inference Process.} In practice, the target protein may contain multiple binding sites, or be extremely large where most parts are irrelevant for ligand binding.
+To solve this problem, we use P2Rank~\citep{krivak2018p2rank} to segment protein to less than 10 functional blocks (defined as a 20\AA{} graph around the block center), following TankBind~\citep{lu2022tankbind}.
+We then initialize the unbound/bound (depending on the setting) ligand structure with random rotation and translation in each block, dock the ligand, and select the predicted docked pose with the highest self-confidence.
+Note that the initial pose might clash with the protein, but these clashes are likely to be repaired during the iterative refinement process.
+Different from TankBind which selects the final pose through binding affinity estimation for all functional block's predictions, our pose selection is based on self-confidence.
+As a result, our model only feeds on protein-ligand complex structures, leaving the potential of including more structures without paired affinity for training.